arcionlabs/arcion-docs/content/docs/sources/source-setup/Cassandra.md

     ```
 ## Limitations

-The following limitations will apply when replicating from Casandra as a source:
+The following limitations will apply when replicating from Cassandra as a source:

 1. Replication of counter tables is not supported.
 2. Changes resulted from any of these features are ignored: